Structure and statistical organization of the stationary state of the Oslo model: Abstract

 \section{Abstract}

-In most sandpile models under driven-dissipative condition, a critical stationary state is known to emerge.
-This state displays organization features encoded in the dynamical (e.g. avalanche spectrum) and static (e.g. hyperuniformity) observables.
-However, the access to the explicit stationary state expression happens only in few cases, and for most sandpile models the question is still open.
-In this article, we derive such an expression for the Oslo model.
-To do so, we use different representations of the system configurations and of the dynamical process.
-Back and forth between these representations allows to tag invariant quantities to each configurations.
-The stationary probabilities are obtained by summing over all paths leading to a given configuration under the constraint specified by the invariants.
-This description corresponds exactly to a parametrized path integral formulation in discrete space-time.
+In most driven-dissipative sandpile models, the dynamics of the system reaches a critical stationary state.
+This state displays organization features such as a power-law avalanche spectrum and hyperuniformity, but these features often emerge without a clear path from the microscopic evolution rules.
+Only in a few cases is there an available description of the stationary state, in other sandpile models the question is open.
+In this article, we present our result on the stationary state of the Oslo model, a driven-dissipative sandpile model with intrinsic randomness.
+In order to do so, we use different representations of the system configurations and of the dynamical process.
+Moving back and forth between these representations allows to identify invariant quantities for each configurations.
+Moreover, we obtain the detailed statistical description of the stationary state by considering all paths leading to a given configuration at once, and by summing their contributions under the constraint specified by the invariants.
+As a result, we find that the configurations of the stationary state are structured into a small number of equivalence classes, and that their statistical weights are related to the counting of colored diagrams respecting a small set of rules.